Aragon-Robotics-Team/calgames-2022/README.md

 The code in this repository should be used for the 2022 Calgames Contest for FRC 840.

-Currently it has practice code, deployed on the practice chassis

 Authors:
 - Alex Zhao
 - Satvik Reddy